Axinom/drm-quick-start/Readme.md

 different keys for different tracks and quality levels.

 Current scenario, very similar to the previous 3rd scenario, demonstrates how to prepare multi-key content.
-It will use Makemedia to create multi-key content similar to the predefined "multikey" demo videos in *VideoDatabase.js*, where the FHD and HD tracks (1080p and 720p), SD tracks (480p, 360p and 288p) and the audio track are encrypted with different keys.
+It will use UI for all operations (Mosaic Management System) to create multi-key content similar to the predefined "multikey" demo videos in *VideoDatabase.js*, where the FHD and HD tracks (1080p and 720p), SD tracks (480p, 360p and 288p) and the audio track are encrypted with different keys.